 Other important images of murals in Lviv represent children's toys during the Soviet Union, in order to show changes in the Ukrainian society as a result of the technical impact.

+Street art is an industry, that is continuously growing.
 When artists take initiatives themselves, they can realize their ideas.

 Taras Dovhaliuk, street artist and founder of Farbovanyi Lys